Winter Waterfall Bucket List: Minnesota

 Playground

 Upon arrival, you’ll be greeted by a petite rustic playground.
 Perfect to burn off that initial energy for little ones after a long car ride.
 There are swings, a train, and a swing bridge.
+Great obstacles for kiddos to explore.

 Hiking Trail